 Effective October 1, 2009, all Emergency 30-Day Substitute Permits must be renewed online.
 Paper applications for renewal received on or after October 1, 2009 will be returned to sender with a letter instructing them to renew online.
-Click here to renew your permit online.
+Visit the Credentialing Information webpage to renew your permit online.

 Period of Validity